-Vicko Alvarez is a native Tejana, current graduate student at the University of Illinois at Chicago, an aspiring middle school teacher, and the creator and illustrator of the ScholaR Comics web series.
+Vicko Alvarez is a Chicago based Tejana and creator and illustrator of the ScholaR Comics web series.
 The comic is based on her childhood as well as the lives of the students she's had the privilege of teaching in Chicago's southside.
 The stories touch on the realities of growing up poor in an immigrant home while also maintaining pride in your community.

-With a big mouth and firm belief that "each one, teach one", Vicko stays reppin’ for the hociconas and the pissed off nerdas who put the “chola” in “scholar”.
+With a big mouth and firm belief that "each one, teach one", Vicko stays reppin’ for the hociconas and the off beat nerdas who put the “chola” in “scholar”.

 Exhibit: October 2015 Pilsen Open Studios.

 Interview: January 2016 Latina Magazine.

 Exhibit: August 2016 Museum of Latin American Art in Long Beach.